-*the 2 units of credit option is offered in Summer quarter only.
+*the 2 or 3 units of credit option is offered in Summer quarter only.
 All other quarters these courses are set at 4 units of credit.
 Students participating in these courses for 2 hours of credit often work at their internship 24-36+ hours a week even if they are taking another summer course.

 Units of credit should be determined before you register and cannot be changed once summer session is in progress or has ended.
 You can always intern more than required for the units of credit you are taking your CFS course for, but not less.
 We highly recommend that you take no more than 1 other course while participating in CFS in the summer.

 If you have a summer internship outside of Chicago but need academic credit to do it or want to get the benefits of being in a CFS course, CFS offers 2 online courses in summer:

 - CFS 291-0 Analysis of Field Experience (AFE) - course is taught through Canvas and can be taken for .25 or 1 unit of credit.
 Find out more about the AFE option.

 - CFS 388-0 Field Studies in Business Culture (FSBC) - students participate in a 1.5 hour weekly seminar course as well as a class blog.
 Find out more about the FSBC option.